hailo-ai/hailo-rpi5-examples/README.md

 #### To run the examples, you should make sure your envirenmet is set up correctly.
 We require hailo pkgconfig file to be in the `PKG_CONFIG_PATH`.
 To run the examples, you should have:
-1. `TAPPAS_WORKSPACE` environment variable set to the path of your TAPPAS workspace.
+1. `TAPPAS_LIBDIR` environment variable set to the path of your TAPPAS installation. (/opt/hailo/tappas/lib/aarch64-linux-gnu)
 2. Hailo virtual environment activated.

 You can set it all up by sourcing the following script: